datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    :command:`get` can operate on more than just the level of *files* or *directories*.
    Instead, it can also operate on the level of *datasets*.
-Regardless of whether it is a single file (such as ``books/TLCL.pdf``) or a registered subdataset (such as ``recordings/longnow``), :command:`get` will operate on it to 1) clone it -- if it is a not yet cloned subdataset -- and 2) retrieve the contents of any files.
+Regardless of whether it is a single file (such as ``books/TLCL.pdf``) or a registered subdataset (such as ``recordings/longnow``), :command:`get` will operate on it to 1) install it -- if it is a not yet installed subdataset -- and 2) retrieve the contents of any files.
    That makes it very easy to get your file content, regardless of how your dataset may be structured -- it is always the same command, and DataLad blurs the boundaries between superdatasets and subdatasets.